Verizon Communications (NYSE:VZ) Issues FY 2024 Earnings Guidance

 Verizon Communications (NYSE:VZ – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
 The company provided EPS guidance of 4.500-4.700 for the period, compared to the consensus EPS estimate of 4.590.
 The company issued revenue guidance of -.
 Verizon Communications also updated its FY24 guidance to $4.50-4.70 EPS.

 Verizon Communications (NYSE:VZ – Get Free Report) last released its quarterly earnings data on Tuesday, January 23rd.
 The cell phone carrier reported $1.08 EPS for the quarter, meeting the consensus estimate of $1.08.
+The business had revenue of $35.10 billion for the quarter, compared to the consensus estimate of $34.60 billion.
 Verizon Communications had a net margin of 15.58% and a return on equity of 21.26%.
-The firm had revenue of $35.10 billion for the quarter, compared to the consensus estimate of $34.60 billion.
-During the same period in the previous year, the company earned $1.19 earnings per share.
-The company’s quarterly revenue was down .6% on a year-over-year basis.
-Equities analysts expect that Verizon Communications will post 4.71 EPS for the current year.
+The business’s revenue for the quarter was down .6% on a year-over-year basis.
+During the same period in the prior year, the firm earned $1.19 EPS.
+On average, sell-side analysts forecast that Verizon Communications will post 4.71 EPS for the current fiscal year.

 Verizon Communications Dividend Announcement

-In other Verizon Communications news, EVP Craig L. Silliman sold 3,340 shares of the stock in a transaction that occurred on Monday, December 11th.
-The shares were sold at an average price of $38.29, for a total transaction of $127,888.60.
-Following the completion of the sale, the executive vice president now owns 46,295 shares of the company’s stock, valued at approximately $1,772,635.55.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, EVP Craig L. Silliman sold 23,380 shares of the firm’s stock in a transaction that occurred on Thursday, November 30th.
+In related news, EVP Craig L. Silliman sold 23,380 shares of the firm’s stock in a transaction dated Thursday, November 30th.
 The shares were sold at an average price of $38.00, for a total transaction of $888,440.00.
-Following the completion of the sale, the executive vice president now owns 49,635 shares of the company’s stock, valued at approximately $1,886,130.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Craig L. Silliman sold 3,340 shares of the firm’s stock in a transaction that occurred on Monday, December 11th.
+Following the completion of the sale, the executive vice president now directly owns 49,635 shares in the company, valued at $1,886,130.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+In other Verizon Communications news, EVP Craig L. Silliman sold 23,380 shares of the stock in a transaction dated Thursday, November 30th.
+The shares were sold at an average price of $38.00, for a total transaction of $888,440.00.
+Following the completion of the transaction, the executive vice president now owns 49,635 shares of the company’s stock, valued at $1,886,130.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, EVP Craig L. Silliman sold 3,340 shares of the stock in a transaction dated Monday, December 11th.
 The stock was sold at an average price of $38.29, for a total transaction of $127,888.60.
-Following the sale, the executive vice president now directly owns 46,295 shares of the company’s stock, valued at approximately $1,772,635.55.
+Following the transaction, the executive vice president now directly owns 46,295 shares of the company’s stock, valued at approximately $1,772,635.55.
 The disclosure for this sale can be found here.
-Insiders own 0.02% of the company’s stock.
+0.02% of the stock is owned by company insiders.

-Large investors have recently modified their holdings of the company.
-True Wealth Design LLC bought a new position in Verizon Communications during the 4th quarter valued at $42,000.
-Quarry LP raised its stake in shares of Verizon Communications by 657.3% during the 2nd quarter.
-Quarry LP now owns 1,560 shares of the cell phone carrier’s stock worth $58,000 after purchasing an additional 1,354 shares during the period.
-Worth Asset Management LLC bought a new stake in shares of Verizon Communications during the 1st quarter worth $58,000.
-Financial Freedom LLC bought a new stake in shares of Verizon Communications during the 4th quarter worth $63,000.
-Finally, Retirement Investment Advisors Inc. bought a new stake in shares of Verizon Communications during the 1st quarter worth $64,000.
-61.06% of the stock is currently owned by institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+True Wealth Design LLC purchased a new position in Verizon Communications during the fourth quarter worth about $42,000.
+Worth Asset Management LLC purchased a new position in shares of Verizon Communications in the first quarter valued at approximately $58,000.
+Quarry LP boosted its stake in shares of Verizon Communications by 657.3% in the second quarter.
+Quarry LP now owns 1,560 shares of the cell phone carrier’s stock valued at $58,000 after purchasing an additional 1,354 shares during the period.
+Financial Freedom LLC purchased a new position in Verizon Communications in the fourth quarter worth approximately $63,000.
+Finally, Retirement Investment Advisors Inc. purchased a new position in Verizon Communications in the first quarter worth approximately $64,000.
+Hedge funds and other institutional investors own 61.06% of the company’s stock.

 About Verizon Communications